RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Install Eclipse

-The thing you want to install is the Eclipse IDE for EE Developers.
+The thing you want to install is the Eclipse (Eclipse IDE for ENterprise Java Developers):

-<a href="https://www.eclipse.org/downloads/">Download it here</a>
+<a href="ttps://www.eclipse.org/downloads/packages/release/2020-06/r">Download it here</a>

 There should be a "Download 64-bit" button for the latest version of eclipse.